Private Cloud vs Public Cloud Computing

 Private cloud on the other hand usually doesn‘t normally scale so well, especially if the company owns and operates the hardware.
 In order to scale up an on-premise private cloud, a company would have to actually buy and install new servers.
 Some of this effort can be minimised with a private cloud hosted by a cloud provider.
 But, even then, scaling up and down is more difficult and time-consuming than with public cloud services.

 Winner: Usually Private Cloud

 Performance is a little trickier.
-Mike Divaris from Rackspace has a great post in-depth on this topic.
+Mike Divaris from Rackspace has a great in-depth post on this topic.
 When using cloud computing, you‘ll be running your software and applications on virtual machines.
 The performance of these virtual machines depends on the performance of the underlying hardware.
 That‘s where the differences come in.

 With public cloud, you have no control over the underlying hardware.
 In most cases, they won‘t even give you exact specifications on performance because they use multiple different types of servers across a cloud.
 This means that public cloud performance isn‘t necessarily bad, but can be unpredictable.
 There is also something called the ’noisy neighbor‘ effect.
 This is where you can be affected by other users on your host machine.

 With a private cloud, however, you can choose the underlying hardware.
 That means you can be more certain of how it‘s going to perform and set minimum requirements.
 Also, there is no noisy neighbor effect, as there are no neighbors to make any noise.